 What a fantastic resource.
 GoodRX is a website with no sign-up or credit card required.
-Just type in the drug name or download the mobile app for IOS and Android—to compare prices at different pharmacies in the area AND get coupons to cut the cost even further.
-Sounds like a hoax I know, but it’s not.
+Just type in the drug name on your computer or download the mobile app for IOS and Android—to compare prices at different pharmacies in the area AND get coupons to cut the cost even further.
+It sounds like a hoax I know, but it’s not.
 This is one of the best reliable resources on the Internet.
-Drug prices vary wildly between pharmacies and GoodRx finds you the lowest prices plus discounts on top of the published price.
+Drug prices vary wildly between pharmacies and GoodRX finds you the lowest prices plus discounts on top of the published price.

-Here’s an example in the Los Angeles area as I update this information for 90 capsules of 300mg Gabapentin (generic Neurontin): Ralphs: $11.97; Costco $13.36; Target $17.10; Rite Aid $22.59; Walgreens $23.59.
+Here’s an example in the Los Angeles area, as I update this information, for 90 capsules of 300mg Gabapentin (generic neurontin) with the average price of $69.03: Ralphs: $9.98; Costco $13.36; Target $15.50; Rite Aid $11.66; Walgreens $14.65.
 Within just a few miles the price for that particular medication is all over the place.
 GoodRx.com makes sure you find the lowest price available.

-Here’s another example: 30 tablets 40mg Lipitor (generic).
-The lowest GoodRx price for the most common version of atorvastatin is around $3.60, 97% off the average retail price of $127.16.
+Lipitor (generic atorastatin) 30 tablets of 40mg .
+The lowest GoodRx price for the most common version of generic Lipitor is around $11.06, 87% off the average retail price of $87.16.

 Another site you might want to check if you can’t afford your medications: NeedyMeds.org.
 The site lists programs that help people reduce their healthcare costs, including patient assistance programs and co-pay cards offered by drug companies.
 Coupons and rebates, too.
 NeedyMeds also offers a free drug discount card.

 The doc talk